akashbhadouria/rick-morty-graphql/README.md

 **What is a hook?**

--   At the end of the day hook is nothing more than a function which can be called anywhere possible.
+-   At the end of the day, the hook is nothing more than a function that can be called anywhere possible.

 **Why should we create custom hooks?**